Virginia reports more than 12,000 new COVID-19 cases on Wednesday, more than any other day during pandemic

 The surge is also creating long lines for COVID-19 testing in the Richmond-area that stretches into the roads, and reports say that police have had to stop people from pulling into parking lots looking for COVID-19 tests.

+A spokesperson for the Governor's office did not immediately respond to questions from The Times-Dispatch about whether he planned to reinstate a mask mandate or other restrictions, which he has previously said were not being considered.
+Gov. Ralph Northam released a statement later Wednesday that cemented his stance that vaccines are the best way to prevent COVID-19 infection and hospitalization.

+"Nearly everyone going to the hospital with COVID is unvaccinated.
+This is entirely avoidable, if everyone gets their shots," the statement said.
+In August, a report from the Assistant Secretary for Planning and Evaluation said that of those who are unvaccinated, nearly half are willing to do so - they just don't have proper access to vaccination appointments.

-Restaurants are feeling the effects of the surge – Mama J’s in the Jackson Ward announced temporary closure because of COVID-19 cases on the staff on Wednesday.
+Restaurants are among the businesses already feeling the effects of the surge – Mama J’s in the Jackson Ward announced temporary closure because of COVID-19 cases on the staff on Wednesday.
 It’s unclear when they’ll reopen.

 “We know this is hard on our staff and our guests but everyone’s health is paramount,” the restaurant announced via Instagram.
 “We will do our best to try and reopen at the beginning of the new year, but please stay tuned for more info.”

-The Tobacco Company on East Cary street this week announced required proof of vaccination in order to enjoy a meal there.
+And The Tobacco Company on East Cary street this week announced required proof of vaccination to eat there.

 “The purpose of this policy is to minimize the spread of the virus in the workplace by providing protection to our workers and guests and preventing community transmission,” the announcement on the website said.